 Initially, in 1914, there were six interurbans; four built by Laconia; No. 10, Arbutus, No. 12, Gladiolus, No. 14, Narcissus, No. 16, Clematis; and two built by Wason Manufacturing in Springfield, MA; No. 18, Azalea, and No. 20, Magnolia.
 In 1915, for local service, two large traditional suburban coaches (Nos.
 40 & 42, not named) with seating for 48, were built by Wason (no smoking compartment), and in 1920, Maine's Centennial year, an additional large Wason-built interurban with a smoking compartment, No. 22, Maine, was added.

-No. 16 at the Laconia Car Company Works flatcar prior to
+No. 16 at the Laconia Car Company Works flatcar before

 being shipped to Maine.
 Photo courtesy of Seashore Trolley